We work hard to embed sustainability in our business, for example we:

 - Use recycled, locally sourced and fair trade products.
-Guests are provided with a welcome hamper which is packed with locally made produce.
+Guests are provided with a welcome hamper of local Island produce.

 Travelling without a car

-If you would like to reduce your impact on the environment why not consider using public transport to get to your Isle of Wight holiday cottage and during your stay.
+If you would like to reduce your impact on the environment why not use public transport to get to your Isle of Wight holiday cottage and during your stay (free bus travel for Isle of Wight holiday cottage guests staying at our Brighstone holiday cottage in 2017*).
 You can travel by train to the ferry ports of Southampton (to Cowes), Portsmouth (to Fishbourne or Ryde) and Lymington (to Yarmouth).
-Yarmouth is the port with easiest access to our Yarmouth holiday home and bus services to Totland and Freshwater.
+Yarmouth is the port with easiest access to our Yarmouth holiday cottages as well as bus services to Totland and Freshwater.
 There are connecting bus services to the West Wight villages from Ryde / Cowes (via Newport) and Freshwater for access to our Brighstone, Shorwell & Billingham holiday cottages.
 See Southern Vectis website for routes and timetables.
-The FYTbus is also good for visiting Shorwell, Brighstone, Mottistone, Freshwater, Totland or Yarmouth during the day.
-Teresa is happy to advise if you need help in planning your car-free journey.

 Supporting our local community